Dental Fillings — The Best Solution for Tooth Restoration

 Tooth decay is one of the most common chronic health conditions.
 Fortunately, there are ways to prevent it, and in cases where decay is unavoidable, a dental filling is an affordable, natural-looking, and safe solution.
 Not only are our fillings at Furrow Family Dentistry some of the most aesthetic restorations available today, but they are strong and long-lasting as well.

-At Furrow Family Dentistry, we rely on high-quality materials, latest technology, and advanced techniques to create long-lasting restorations for our patients.
-Our goal is to create resotrations that are virtually undetectable.
+At Furrow Family Dentistry in Johnston, IA, we rely on high-quality materials, the latest technology, and advanced techniques to create long-lasting restorations for our patients.
+Our goal is to create virtually undetectable restorations.
 We use tooth-colored fillings as restorations when our patients have:

 • Tooth decay